 Pennsylvania Apple ‘n Cheese Festival - Upstate PA

 Set in the beautiful endless mountains of rural Pennsylvania, simply traveling to the Apple ‘n Cheese Festival amid the fall scenery is part of the enjoyment.
-Celebrating its 24th year, the annual event is held the first full weekend in October at the family-friendly Manley-Bohlayer Farm.
-From chainsaw carving and free entertainment to apple butter making and wine and cheese tasting, this festival is the largest show of its kind.
+Celebrating its 25th anniversary, the annual event is held the first full weekend in October at the family-friendly Manley-Bohlayer Farm.
+From chainsaw carving and free entertainment to apple butter making and wine and cheese tastings, this festival is the largest show of its kind.

 Fall Festivals in Central Region